Kinship Verification through a Forest Neural Network: Future Work

-For future work, we envision exploring various combinations of other popular networks, which could potentially increase the accuracy of kinship verification.
-Furthermore, the investigation of hyper-parameters and parameters for end-to-end learning of the proposed architecture could lead to significant advancements in the field.
+One promising approach is to explore various combinations of new popular networks to improve the accuracy of kinship verification, such as EfficientNet and ViTs.
+Furthermore, investigating hyperparameters and model parameters for end-to-end learning of the proposed architecture may lead to significant advancements in the field.